-This work compares and discusses the thermodynamic models of two devices - ejector and turbofan - designed to prepare a mixture of the selected mass ratio and state for the two ideal gas subsonic flows.
-We start with the ejector as a widely-known yet specific device used for flow mixing.
-Its specific feature is that the energy of the active flow (the flow that has a higher total enthalpy) is used to entrain the passive flow (the flow that has a lower total enthalpy) and to provide the mixture thereof with the momentum that is required in order to create the potential and kinetic energy of that mixture and to transport that mixture between the devices in the system.
+This work compares and discusses the thermodynamic models of two devices, the ejector and the turbofan, designed to prepare a mixture of the selected mass ratio and state for the two ideal gas subsonic flows.
+We start with the EJ as a widely-known yet specific device used for flow mixing.
+Its specific feature is that the energy of the active flow (the flow that has a higher total enthalpy) is used to entrain the passive flow (the flow that has a lower total enthalpy) and to provide the mixture thereof with the momentum required to create the potential and kinetic energy of that mixture and to transport it between the devices in the system.

-The structure of thermodynamic ejectors' models designed to assess the processes that take place already exists and related cases have been presented in the introduction.
-The model is based on balance equations of mass, momentum and energy for the ejector or its sections.
-In the majority of cases the flows inside the ejector can be treated as steady and one-dimensional.
+The structure of thermodynamic ejectors' models designed to assess the processes that take place and related cases have been presented in the introduction.
+The model is based on balance equations of mass, momentum and energy for the EJ or its sections.
+In the majority of cases the flows inside the EJ can be treated as steady and one-dimensional.
 The specifics of each model usually reflect the objectives and specifics of this paper.
 The usual sequence is followed in this paper.
-In order to correctly compare the ejector and turbofan, certain adjustments have been made.
+In order to correctly compare the EJ and TF, certain adjustments have been made.

-In order to compare actual and idealized processes they are drawn on the same h-s diagram (Fig. 6).
+To compare actual and idealized processes they are drawn on the same h - s diagram (Fig. 6).
 Dry air when subsonic flow is present has been selected for the case study.
-Influence of air humidity is not investigated as it is negligible at the context of this research.
+The influence of air humidity is not investigated as it is negligible in the context of this research.
 The initial state is 1 (1.9 bar) for the active flow and 0 (1.01325 bar) for the passive flow.
 The same pressure $P_m$ is to be obtained in the actual process.
 For this, the mass flow rate from idealized to actual processes should be increased $\dot{M}1 > \dot{M}{1'}$ .
 In addition, the state of the resulting mixture in this case on this $P_m$ isobar would shift to the right from point 4' to $4_m$ .
 We will discuss this transformation step-bystep.

 Fig. 6.
-The depiction of the analyzed processes in the ejector on the h-s diagram
+The depiction of the analyzed processes in the ejector on the h-s diagram where $\eta{Ns} = (h_1 - h_2)/(h_1 - h_2)$ - the isentropic efficiency of nozzles (see the h - s diagram).